 - “One-off payment: A contract can also be concluded against a one-off payment.” –> is that already the case today? is this a new regulation? and if so, has it to be implemented in software?

-The ReqSuite® Quality Checker also supports the recognition of such formulations.
+The ReqSuite® quality assurance functionality also supports the recognition of such formulations.

 Recognition of contradictions and duplicates